TheEngineerOne/icstoxml/README.md

 # icstoxml Python

-this script converts an ics file and convert it to an xml file.
+these scripts converts an ics file and convert it to an xml file.

+main.py generate the file with indentation no_space.py generate the without indentation